-That, however, was ten years ago.
+That, however, was some years ago.

 Introverts no longer rely on the thumbs up or down emoticons.
-After all, voicing their opinions through typing is a lot easier and less intimidating.
+After all, voicing their opinions through typing is lot easier and less intimidating.
 Respect each other's differences is out the window.

 The recipe is rather simple: